cooper-org/cooper/README.md

     -   `constrained_optimizer` - `torch.optim.Optimizer`-like class for handling CMPs
     -   `lagrangian_formulation` - Lagrangian formulation of a CMP
     -   `multipliers` - utility class for Lagrange multipliers
-    -   `optim` - aliases for Pytorch optimizers and [extra-gradient versions](https://github.com/GauthierGidel/Variational-Inequality-GAN/blob/master/optim/extragradient.py) of SGD and Adam
+    -   `optim` - aliases for PyTorch optimizers and [extra-gradient versions](https://github.com/GauthierGidel/Variational-Inequality-GAN/blob/master/optim/extragradient.py) of SGD and Adam
 -   `tests` - unit tests for `cooper` components
 -   `tutorials` - source code for examples contained in the tutorial gallery